hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

 **As a local job:**

-`nextflow run main.nf -profile nscc` (if running on the NSCC server) or `nextflow run main.nf -profile local` if running locally.
+`nextflow run main.nf -profile nscc` (if running on the NSCC server) or `nextflow run main.nf -profile local` (if running on desktop).

 ## Output files